ivan589/udacity_ML_1/README.md

 __Answer:__

 I used the `Xception` model, which gives nice results.
 The CNN used is similar to before with one less Dense layer and slightly higher Dropout rate to avoid overfitting, but gaining performance from one less layer.
+Due to the bigger amount of Total Params, this is a good candidate to use transfer learning to speed up te tranining time.